Hybrid Approximate Message Passing: Hybrid GAMP

-Increment $t$ and return to step 2 for some number of iterations. \end{enumerate}
+Increment $t$ and return to Step~1 unless either a maximum number of iterations is exceeded or $\|\xbfhat_j(t)-\xbfhat_j(\tm1)\|$ is sufficiently small. \end{enumerate}

-Although the Hybrid-GAMP algorithm above appears much more complicated than standard loopy BP (Algorithm \ref{algo:LBP}), Hybrid-GAMP can be computationally dramatically cheaper.
-Recall that the main computational difficulty of loopy BP is Step 2, the factor update.
-The updates \eqref{eq:DelijFnBp} and \eqref{eq:DelijFnBpSp} involve an optimization or expectation over $|\partial(i)|$ variables, where $\partial(i)$ is the set of all variables connected to the factor node $i$.
-In the Hybrid-GAMP algorithm, these computations are replaced by \eqref{eq:DelijFnOpt} and \eqref{eq:DelijFnSp}, where the optimization and expectation need only be computed over the strong edge variables $\alpha(i)$.
-If the number of edges is large, the computational savings can be dramatic.
-The other steps of the Hybrid-GAMP algorithms are all linear, simple least-square operations, or componentwise nonlinear functions on the individual variables.
+Although the HyGAMP algorithm above appears much more complicated than standard loopy BP (Algorithm \ref{algo:LBP}), HyGAMP can require dramatically less computation.
+Recall that the main computational difficulty of loopy BP is Step~1, the factor update.
+The updates \eqref{eq:DelijFnBp} and \eqref{eq:DelijFnBpSp} involve an optimization or expectation over $|\partial(i)|$ sub-vectors, where $\partial(i)$ is the set of all sub-vectors connected to the factor node $i$.
+In the HyGAMP algorithm, these computations are replaced by \eqref{eq:DelijFnOpt} and \eqref{eq:DelijFnSp}, where the optimization and expectation need only be computed over the strong edge sub-vectors $\alpha(i)$.
+If the number of weak edges is large, the computational savings can be dramatic.
+The other steps of the HyGAMP algorithms are all linear, simple least-square operations, or componentwise nonlinear functions on the individual sub-vectors.